 Disability Living Allowance (DLA) has been replaced by a benefit called Personal Independence Payment (PIP) for people aged 16 to 64.

-If you’re already getting Disability Living Allowance and your benefit is due to come to an end or you report a change in your needs, you will be contacted about reassessment for PIP at some point after 20 June 2016.
+If you’re already getting Disability Living Allowance (DLA) and your benefit is due to come to an end or you report a change in your needs, you’ll be contacted about reassessment for PIP.

 The benefit cap

-From Autumn 2016, the maximum amount you can get in benefit income will be reduced to:
+The maximum amount you can now get in benefit income is:

 - £23,000 a year if you live in London